varunmved/code-sample/README.md

 **Parser Class**

 The skeleton parser class has been provided in the repository.
 The `parse` method should accept a usage string or an array of strings.
 It should perform the parsing and return an array of objects containing the id and the available values as depicted below.
-Values not present in the parsing strings should be included in the returned object as `null`/`nil`.
+Values not present in the parsing strings should be included in the returned object as `None`.

 **ID Parsing**